Not of my lady be, this once, my lay,

 But look on them with reverential eyes.

-We are busy working to bring Philip Bourke Marston's "Sad Songs Remembered" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Philip Bourke Marston's "Sad Songs Remembered" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Sad Songs Remembered" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.